 Keep on top of your glass stovetop daily with a quick wipe-down at the end of each day, making hard, stuck-on food less of a hassle to clean up at a later stage.

 How to remove stubborn burnt-on food

-Sometimes, however, glass stovetops will stubborn, stuck-on food on them, that might have accumulated during cooking or overnight.
-So how should you clean up particularly difficult messes, all whilst ensuring that you don't do any harm to your delicate glass stovetop?
-The short answer is—don't be afraid to use a kitchen-safe razor blade:
+Sometimes, however, glass stovetops can have stubborn, stuck-on foods that might have accumulated during cooking.
+So how should you clean up particularly difficult messes, whilst ensuring that you don't do any harm to your delicate stovetop?

 When it comes to everyday cleaning, lots of store-bought brands are available specifically for glass stovetops, and these are generally safe and great for cleaning with.
 The cleaning aisle of your local market or hardware store will probably offer a wide variety of options.

 Many popular brands offer soft scrub cleansers that you apply directly to your glass stovetop.
 These cut through grease and debris and all you need to do next is wipe clean with a damp cloth or sponge.
 You can stick to these commercial cleaners, or alternate with a DIY cleaner as above.